bilken/Flog/readme.txt

         * Compile-time inhibited FLOG calls are removed by the preprocessor.
         * FLOG_SEV_MOD(...)
 APIs are generated if the user prefers that form
-        * FLOG_TEST_SEV_MOD macros are declared for conditional compilation
+        * FLOG_TEST_SEV_MOD macros are declared for conditional compilation The flog/flog_config.pl script must be executed to generate the Flog header.

     Unscripted Configuration